 Students are required to register for the weekly colloquium and to present papers.
 No more than three semester hours may be counted on a master's degree and no more than six may be counted on the Ph.D. degree.
 (1-0)

 5320 Classical Mechanics I

-Elementary mechanics, variational principles, Lagrange's equations, two-body central forces, scattering, kinematics, rotations, rigid body motion, and Hamilton's equations of motion.
-(3-0)
+Elementary mechanics, variational principles, Lagrange's equations, two-body central forces, scattering, kinematics, rotations, rigid body motion, and Hamilton's equations of motion; special relativity, including covariant Lagrangian formulation.

 5321 Classical Mechanics II